Kastobi/ci_ms2_aggregator/README.md

 * The first readme screenshot was taken with [ami.reponsive](http://ami.responsivedesign.is/)

 * The color palettes screenshots were taken with [coolors.co](https://coolors.co/)

+* The favicon was generated with [favicon.ico and app icon generator](https://www.favicon-generator.org/)

 ### Acknowledgments
 * My mentor Brian Macharia for his support and feedback.